Virginia House recount underway; could affirm GOP majority

 Associated Press

 VIRGINIA BEACH, Va.
-(AP) — Election officials were painstakingly recounting votes Thursday in one of two unresolved races in Virginia that will settle whether Republicans have reclaimed the majority in the state’s House of Delegates and completed a party sweep of last month’s contests.
+(AP) — Election officials were painstakingly recounting votes late into the night Thursday in one of two unresolved races in Virginia that will settle whether Republicans have reclaimed the majority in the state’s House of Delegates and completed a party sweep of last month’s contests.

 Representatives from both the Republican and Democratic parties took part in the secondary counting of ballots requested by Democratic Del.
 Alex Askew, who currently represents the 85th House District.
 The district covers a portion of the city of Virginia Beach.

 Askew and fellow Democratic Del.
 Martha Mugler of the 91st District requested recounts after certified results from the Nov.
-2 election showed their GOP challengers ahead by razor-thin margins.
+2 election showed their GOP challengers leading by razor-thin margins.

 Republicans — who won 52 districts, according to the certified results — have said they are confident their candidates’ leads will hold.